Alfred Lindon: Career

 Lindenbaum worked in the jewellery business, becoming an expert in pearls.
-He was in partnership with Adolf Weil and Lewis Lindenbaum as a diamond merchant at 25 Hatton Garden, London, and 48 rue La Fayette, Paris, where they traded as Lindenbaum and Weil.
+He was in partnership with Adolf Weil and his younger brother, Lewis Lindenbaum, as a diamond merchant at 25 Hatton Garden, London, and 48 rue La Fayette, Paris, where they traded as Lindenbaum and Weil.
 The firm had been trading since at least the early 1890s.
 In 1901 it was the buyer of a six-row Napoleonic necklace of pearls for £20,000 at Christie's in London.
 That partnership was dissolved at the end of 1911.
 Thereafter, Weil and the Lindenbaums bid separately for expensive pearls in London auctions.
 In 1916, a Lindenbaum was the under bidder on a pearl necklace at Christie's that sold for £24,000.

-Lindenbaum changed his name to Alfred Lindon during the First World War as he thought that name would be more acceptable than a German-sounding name.
-He also abandoned his Polish nationality and became a British citizen.
+Lindenbaum changed his name to Alfred Lindon during the First World War, in 1916, as he thought that name would be more acceptable than a German-sounding name.
+He also abandoned his Austro-Hungarian nationality.
+He had been naturalised a British citizen in 1887.